The Garden of God: Plot summary

 Sure enough, four Karolin fishermen arrive.
-Seeing their proprietary god on a reef with Dick (a foreigner) nearby, they attack him.
+Seeing their proprietary god on a reef with Dick M (a foreigner) nearby, they attack him.
 He lashes out, killing one.
-Katafa is angry when she learns her people were that close, but she finds she cannot hate Dick; she's falling in love with him, to the point that she begins to desire to touch other living things.
-Dick wants to hug her, but she automatically evades him and hides in the forest, due to her psychological conditioning.
+Katafa is angry when she learns her people were that close, but she finds she cannot hate Dick M; she's falling in love with him, to the point that she begins to desire to touch other living things.
+Dick M wants to hug her, but she automatically evades him and hides in the forest, due to her psychological conditioning.

 The narrative focus shifts to Karolin.
 The three remaining fishermen return with their terrible news.
-The fisherman Dick killed was the grandson of the island's king, Uta Matu, and the fishermen assume that where they saw one "foreigner", there must be dozens, maybe hundreds.
+The fisherman Dick M killed was the grandson of the island's king, Uta Matu, and the fishermen assume that where they saw one "foreigner", there must be dozens, maybe hundreds.
 Worst of all, Nan is there, seemingly stolen by the newcomers.
 Advised by Le Juan in one of her epileptic trances, the king declares war and all the men of Karolin assemble in their canoes, led by the king's son Laminai and his second son, Ma.

-In the middle of the night, Dick pursues Katafa through the forest once more, carrying a spear in case of trouble, when he runs straight into the warriors.
-He kills Ma with the spear, and is about to be killed by Laminai, when Katafa leaps out of nowhere and attacks Laminai.
+In the middle of the night, Dick M pursues Katafa through the forest once more, carrying a spear in case of trouble, when he runs straight into the warriors.
+He kills Ma with the spear and is about to be killed by Laminai when Katafa leaps out of nowhere and attacks Laminai.
 The people have long believed Katafa to be dead, so the warriors flee, thinking she is a ghost.
 A sudden storm blows up, and in the darkness, noise, and confusion, the Kanaka kill each other.

-Now able to hold and touch one another, Dick and Katafa become lovers.
-They stay together on Palm Tree, but prepare to leave for Karolin.
-When a schooner of copra harvesters arrives, crewed by Melanesian slaves under the direction of two white men, Dick wants to speak to them, but is attacked.
+Now able to hold and touch one another, Dick M and Katafa become lovers.
+They stay together on Palm Tree but prepare to leave for Karolin.
+When a schooner of copra harvesters arrives, crewed by Melanesian slaves under the direction of two white men, Dick M wants to speak to them but is attacked.
 He kills the leader, and the Melanesians stage an uprising and take over the island.
-Dick and Katafa escape to Karolin.
-By chance, Dick has picked up a large, beautifully decorated club left by the warriors.
-Katafa tells Dick that it is the sacred war club, and can be carried only by men of the royal family, so he must be the new king of Karolin, and indeed, when they get there, Uta Matu has died.
-The people - women, very young men, and little children - have turned against old priestess Le Juan, who has terrorized them for so many years and whose advice had sent all the warriors to die on Palm Tree.
-She drops dead of a stroke when she sees Katafa, seemingly returned from the dead, and the people proclaim Dick their new king.
+Dick M and Katafa escape to Karolin.
+By chance, Dick M has picked up a large, beautifully decorated club left by the warriors.
+Katafa tells Dick M that it is the sacred war club, and can be carried only by men of the royal family, so he must be the new king of Karolin, and indeed, when they get there, Uta Matu has died.
+The people – women, very young men, and little children – have turned against old priestess Le Juan, who has terrorized them for so many years and whose advice had sent all the warriors to die on Palm Tree.
+She drops dead of a stroke when she sees Katafa, seemingly returned from the dead, and the people proclaim Dick M their new king.